-Located along the roaring Ohio River and known as Derby City due to the world-famous horse race The Kentucky Derby, Louisville attracts many vacationers for its exciting attractions.
-Residents here are full of Southern hospitality, so long as you don't say the city's name wrong (it's pronounced "loo-uh-vull," for you recent transplants).
-Few people know all the amenities and quality of life you can have as a resident in Louisville apartments for rent.
+Louisville, located along the roaring Ohio River and home of the world-famous Kentucky Derby horse Race and Kentucky Fried Chicken, is home to many exciting attractions drawing tourists and apartment renters alike.
+Louisville residents are full of Southern hospitality, so long as you don't say the city's name wrong (it's pronounced "loo-uh-vull," for you recent transplants).
 Part Southern, part Midwestern, this unique and independent hub welcomes people from all walks of life and cultures.
 With small-city advantages coupled with big-city fun, you can really have it all in Louisville apartments.

 Living in Louisville